komarovalexander/ka-table/README.md

 | itemHeight | <code>((data: any) => number)</code> \| <code>number</code> | Returns height of specific row |
 | tbodyHeight | <code>number</code> | tbody height |

+You can set VirtualScrolling as empty object {} to enable virtual scrolling and auto calculate its parameters

 <a name="DataType"></a>
 ### DataType